MihranD/NBA_Tensorflow_PyTorch/README.md

 #   - Boosting_shap_plot.png - Boosing SHAP plot
 #   - Random Forest_shap_plot.png - Random Forest SHAP plot

+# How to run the app?
+# 1. Open terminal app
+# 2. change directory to 'streamlit' folder
+# 3. This step is optional: you can replace 'NBA Shot Locations 1997 - 2020.csv' dataset file from here: https://www.kaggle.com/datasets/jonathangmwl/nba-shot-locations
-# To run the project open terminal app, and from 'streamlit' folder run this command:
+# 4. run this command:
 #   streamlit run streamlit_app.py
-# This will open streamlit app locally in your browser.
+# 5. Select 'Preprocessing for modeling purposes' page for generating joblib file for train_test_split
+# 6. All pages will work without any problem